 If you’re renewing, we charge $99 for renewal appointments in Texas.

-In Texas, a wide range of conditions may qualify a patient for marijuana treatment, including:
+In Texas, a wide range of conditions may qualify a patient for the treatment, including:

 Texas does not currently have an official MMJ Caregiver program.
-However, minors can qualify for medical cannabis, and a parent or guardian must be listed on their initial application.
+However, minors can qualify for medical product treatment, and a parent or guardian must be listed on their initial application.